antonioior/WAI_Project_Exam/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/TsciYmrA)
-# Exam #N: "Exam Title"
+# Exam #2: "Airplane Seats"
-## Student: s123456 LASTNAME FIRSTNAME
+## Student: s317748 IORIO ANTONIO

 ## React Client Application Routes

+- Route `/`: this is homepage and it gives the possibility to choose a plane type to book
+- Route `/local`: page content seat information and possibility to reserve seats in a local plane if they are avaible
-- Route `/`: page content and purpose
+- Route `/regional`: page content seat information and possibility to reserve seats in a regional plane if they are avaible
-- Route `/something/:param`: page content and purpose, param specification
+- Route `/international`: page content seat information and possibility to reserve seats in a international plane if they are avaible
-- ...
+- Route `/login`: page where user can do login
+- Route `/reservation`: shows reservation of a specific user, but he must be logged

 ## API Server